neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 Every object a test creates through the backend, a driver, a session, a transaction, a result, a manager, a stored error, needs to be referred to by later requests without serializing the object itself.
 The object store (`IObjectStore`) exists to solve this, and understanding it is one of the more important parts of implementing this protocol.

-`IObjectStore.Store<T>(T obj)` stores an object and returns a `Stored<T>` pairing a freshly generated string id with the object.
+`IObjectStore.Store<T>(T obj)` stores an object and returns the freshly generated string id it is stored under.
 A second overload, `Store<T>(Func<string, T> create)`, exists for objects that need to know their own id while they are still being constructed.
 A bookmark manager is the clearest example: its supplier and consumer callbacks must reference the manager's own id, so the manager is built inside the factory function the id is generated for.
 `IObjectStore.Get<T>(string id)` looks an object up by id, throwing `TestKitProtocolException` if the id is unknown or resolves to an object of the wrong type.

 Most handlers never call `Get` directly.
-A request property declared as `Stored<T>` is resolved automatically during deserialization, and the naming follows one fixed rule: `JsonOptionsProvider.BindHandlesToIdMembers` appends `Id` to the camelCased property name to get the field it reads from testkit's request.
-A property `Stored<IDriver> Driver` therefore reads its id from the field `driverId`, calls `IObjectStore.Get<IDriver>` with that id, and hands the handler an already-resolved object; the handler never sees the id itself unless it also asks for it through `.Id`.
+A request declares the shape it needs from a wire field such as `driverId`, and the same field serves all three shapes:

+- `public required string DriverId { get; init; }` binds the field as a plain string, with no store lookup.
+- `[StoredObject] public required IDriver Driver { get; init; }` resolves the object behind the id: the envelope converter rewrites the data document before binding, renaming `driverId` to `driver`, and a property converter exchanges the id for the live object through the store.
+- Declaring both properties makes the converter duplicate the field rather than rename it, so the one wire field feeds the pair.

+The wire field name is the camelCased property name plus `Id`; the attribute takes an optional argument for a field that breaks the convention.
+An id property exists only when the handler consumes the id as protocol data — echoing it in a response, removing it from the store, keying an expectation — never to feed a log line; the connection's `Request:` and `Response:` logs already carry every id.
-Calling `Get` directly is reserved for the few cases where an id arrives as a plain string rather than through that property-based resolution, such as `RetryableNegative` looking up a stored error by `ErrorId`.
+Calling `Get` directly is reserved for ids that arrive outside the property convention, such as `RetryableNegative` looking up a stored error by `ErrorId`.

 The store is scoped to the connection, so it is disposed automatically when a test's connection closes.
 Disposal walks every stored object in reverse storage order and disposes anything implementing `IAsyncDisposable` or `IDisposable`.